 - Personal liability coverage

-If you’d like to increase that coverage limit, you can go right ahead!
+If you’d like to increase that policy limit, you can go right ahead!
 Increasing your coverage amount will probably cause your premium to go up a bit, but no worries – it shouldn’t be too drastic.

 You can increase your coverage up to $1M at Lemonade in just about every state except for California, where the max coverage is $500K.